Rawalpindi Tehsil: British rule

 in 1903-4 amounted to 2.6 lakhs.
 MANIKIALA and SHAHDHERI are places of great archaeological interest.
 The Sohan river, which crosses the tahsil from east to west, divides it into two distinct portions.

 To the north lie the rich plains round Rawalpindi town, sloping up to the outlying spurs of the Himalayas, which form the northern boundary of the tahsil.
 To the south the country is cut up by torrent beds and ravines into little plateaux, which vary in soil and character, but resemble each other in difficulty of access".

 Over the years, Rawalpindi has retained its traditional culture, though it has been extensively modernized since the creation of Pakistan in 1947.
 It is twinned with Islamabad, Pakistan's new capital.

 The old city and Rawalpindi bazaars

-The bazaars of the old city are famous for quaint old shops in Saddar bazaar, Moti bazaar, Raja bazaar and Kashmiri bazaar.
-Sarafa bazaar is famous for beaten gold and silver jewellery, brass and copper-ware.
+The bazaars of the old city are famous for quaint old shops in Saddar Bazaar, Moti Bazaar, Raja Bazaar and Kashmiri Bazaar.
+Rawalpindi Sarafa Bazaar is famous for beaten gold and silver jewellery, brass and copper-ware.

 Rawalpindi has long been a major market for exports from Kashmir and the North-West Frontier Province.
 The bazaars specialize in handicrafts such as inlaid sheesham and walnut furniture, Kashmiri silver, shawls and jackets, embroidered and woollen kurtas and household linen, potohar shoes and chappals, cane baskets and furniture, walking sticks, and hand-woven Kashmiri and Bokhara carpets.